Back to Blog

 Grant knowledgeKnows FHSS, FHG, FHOG, Keystart, state grantsMay not know schemes outside their products

-Best forFirst home buyers, complex situationsExisting long-term customers with simple needs
+Best forFirst home buyers, complex situationsExisting customers with simple needs

-Get matched with a first home buyer broker — free, no obligation.
-NestPath partners with brokers who specialise in helping first home buyers navigate the process from pre-approval through to settlement.
+Get matched with a first home buyer broker, free and no obligation.
+NestPath works with brokers who specialise in helping first home buyers from pre-approval through to settlement.
+If you want to confirm which grants and schemes you qualify for first, run the first home buyer eligibility checker.

 Can Pre-Approval Be Declined?

-• Insufficient income: Your income does not support the loan amount at the assessment rate (current rate + 3% buffer)
+• Insufficient income: your income does not support the loan at the assessment rate (your rate plus the buffer).

-• Too much existing debt: HECS, car loans, credit cards, and BNPL accounts collectively reduce your borrowing power below what you need
+• Too much existing debt: HECS, car loans, credit cards and BNPL together pull your borrowing power below what you need.

-• Poor credit history: Defaults, late payments, or previous bankruptcy
+• Poor credit history: defaults, late payments or past bankruptcy.

-• Unstable employment: Too little time in your current role, or irregular income patterns
+• Unstable employment: too little time in your current role, or irregular income.

-• Insufficient deposit or savings history: Lender cannot see evidence of genuine savings
+• Thin savings history: the lender cannot see evidence of genuine savings.

 1. Ask why.
 The lender or broker must tell you the reason.
 Understanding the specific issue is the first step to fixing it.

 2. Reduce debts.
-Pay down credit cards, close unused ones, clear BNPL accounts.
+Pay down credit cards, close the ones you do not use, clear BNPL accounts.

-3. Wait 3–6 months.
-Build a stronger savings history and let any recent credit enquiries age.
+3. Wait three to six months.
+Build a stronger savings record and let any recent credit enquiries age off.

-4. Try a different lender via a broker.
-Different lenders have different criteria.
-Where one declines, another may approve — especially for self-employed borrowers or those with non-standard income.
-A broker knows which lenders are most flexible.
+4. Try a different lender through a broker.
+Lenders have different criteria, so where one declines, another may approve, especially for self-employed borrowers or non-standard income.
+A broker knows who is most flexible.

 5. Consider a different loan structure.
-A longer term, variable rate, or smaller borrowing amount may meet the lender's serviceability criteria.
+A longer term, a different rate type, or a smaller borrowing amount may clear the lender's serviceability bar.

 What Happens After Pre-Approval?